samlovescoding/x-frames/README.md

 ## Learning X Framework

 Although X Framework is small compared to its competitors, X Framework has a very extensive API.
-The [documentation](http://samlovescoding.com/x) is the best place to get starts.
-Although, if you dont feel like read, you can always binge watch the following tutorials.
+The [documentation](http://samlovescoding.com/x) is the best place to get started.
+Although, if you dont feel like reading, you can always binge watch the following tutorials.
 To have your own tutorial listed here, email me [himself@samlovescoding.com](mailto://himself@samlovescoding.com).
-Current tutorials:
+Here are some tutorials:

 - There are no tutorials available.